+Point solution

-Enterprise solutions Point solution Designed for multiple use cases - provides the 'building blocks' for tailored solutions.
-Designed to tackle a single, specialist work stream or related work streams.
-Highly customisable.
-Limited options for customisation outside of primary use case.
-Requires further investment and reliant on third party vendor for development.
-Targeted at Legal and built by experts within a particular field.
-Geared towards solving a particular problem - vendor can focus on delivering it well and keeping abreast of market trends.
-Often low-code/no-code platforms - reduced reliance on third party vendors.
-Usually not targeted at Legal.
-Not always fit for purpose for legal departments.
-May be easier to collaborate with business where solution used more widely.
-Fewer Infosec requirements where the tool is already onboarded.
-Can be challenging to integrate seamlessly with existing tech stack.
-May require additional APIs.
-Easily scalable for large organisations due to seamless integration and code flexibility.
-Infosec requirements could delay implementation.
-Some tools may limit scalability due to Single vendor to manage. hard-coded configurations.
-Multiple vendors to manage.
+- Designed to tackle a single, specialist work stream or related work streams. - Limited options for customisation outside of primary use case.
+Requires further investment and reliant on 3rd party vendor for development. - Targeted at Legal and built by experts within a particular field.
+Geared towards solving a particular problem - vendor can focus on delivering it well and keeping abreast of market trends. - Can be challenging to integrate seamlessly with existing tech stack.
+May require additional APIs. - Infosec requirements could delay implementation. - Some tools may limit scalability due to hard-coded configurations. - Multiple vendors to manage.